-Our Electricity Delivery Price Schedule4 sets out prices for the PM Period for the Standard contract consumer groups.
+Our Electricity Delivery Price Schedule4 sets out prices for the 2019/20 year for the Standard contract consumer groups.
 Non-standard contract consumer groups are notified directly of their pricing.

 The criteria used by WELL to allocate consumers to consumer groups is as follows: